xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

 parse and compile just about any expression you care to  throw at it.
 It's still limited in that  we  can  only  handle  factors involving single decimal digits.
-But I hope that by now you're starting  to  get  the  message  that we can  accomodate  further extensions  with  just  some  minor  changes to the parser.
+But I hope that by now you're starting  to  get  the  message  that we can  accommodate  further extensions  with  just  some  minor  changes to the parser.
 You probably won't be  surprised  to  hear  that a variable or even a function call is just another kind of a factor.

-In  the next session, I'll show you just how easy it is to extend our parser to take care of  these  things too, and I'll also show you just  how easily we can accomodate multi-character numbers and variable names.
+In  the next session, I'll show you just how easy it is to extend our parser to take care of  these  things too, and I'll also show you just  how easily we can accommodate multi-character numbers and variable names.
 So you see,  we're  not  far at all from a truly useful parser.